scottclowe/matlab-schemes/README.md

 ![VS Code Dark Plus Sample](screenshots/VSCode_DarkPlus.PNG)

 To get an even closer match, go to Home > Preferences (in environment section) > Fonts and change the "Desktop code font" to Consolas Plain.
+I also set my font size to 11.

 Default